Andersonstown

 Andersonstown, known colloquially as Andytown, is a suburb of west Belfast, Northern Ireland, at the foot of the Black Mountain and Divis Mountain.
 It contains a mixture of public and private housing and is largely a working-class area with a strong Irish nationalist and Irish Catholic tradition.
+It had a population of 4,602 in 2021.

 The area stretches between the Shaws Road, the Glen Road and the Andersonstown Road.

 History

 The area is in County Antrim.
-Historically, it was part of the Barony of Belfast Upper, the parish of Shankill and the townland of Ballydownfine (from Irish Baile Dúin Finn 'townland of the fort of Finn').
+Historically, it was part of the Barony of Belfast Upper, the parish of Shankill and the townland of Ballydownfine (from Irish Baile Dhún Fionn 'townland of the white fort').
+However, the original collection of houses known as Anderson's Town centred near the fork of the Glen Road and Falls Road which actually lies within the townland of Ballymurphy (Baile Uí Mhurchú).
 The area was also known as Whitesidetown after the family that owned the land, but they were dispossessed for the support they gave to the Society of United Irishmen, resulting in a change of name.
 In 1832, it was described as a village consisting of eleven families, some of whom were named Anderson.
 The Andersons are likely to have been of Scottish Lowland descent.

 Most of what is now Andersonstown was a farm named 'Maryburne', owned by a family named Collins; however, after a family dispute the land was sold off.
 The settlement then rapidly developed in the 1950s and 1960s as the local housing authority built hundreds of houses for people who were rehoused during the redevelopment of the lower Falls Road district.
 As the population of the area increased, Twinbrook and Poleglass housing estates were built further out of Belfast.
 The area is bounded by Andersonstown Road on the south, Glen Road on the north and Shaw's Road on the west.

 The Black Mountain district electoral area consists of six electoral wards: Shaw's Road, Andersonstown, Colin Glen, Turf Lodge, Falls Park and Beechmount.
 The electoral ward named Andersonstown and that named Shaw's Road covers the area of Andersonstown.